 The use of projection screens in place of printed books or bulletins in the Divine Service has become quite prevalent in some parts of North American Lutheranism.
 With this said, I am not aware of any major study that has reviewed the implications of using said devices within the liturgical context, let alone for catechetical functions outside the sanctuary.
 Obviously there is nothing in the Bible that forbids them as they didn’t exist until recently.
-But this does not thereby commend their use to us.
+But this does not thereby automatically commend their use to us or answer whether there are better or worse uses and placements for such devices.
 Even when things are neither commanded nor forbidden, this does not mean they are completely indifferent or that they may be used willy-nilly.
 What follows below are a few reflections and cautions regarding the use of projection screens (PowerPoint, etc) in the sanctuary or for the Divine Service in general.
 I certainly do not expect these reflections to be definitive, but as grist for conversation and hopefully to give pause over jumping both feet in into this novelty.

 1. Regarding the transient and ethereal nature of the projection.